nuuuwan/news_lk3_data/README.md

 *2024-10-14 16:57:00* · [`economynextcom`](https://economynext.com/sri-lanka-stocks-close-down-pulled-by-banks-183504/) · `en`

-ECONOMYNEXT – The Colombo Stock Exchange closed down on Thursday, data on its site showed.
+ECONOMYNEXT – The Colombo Stock Exchange closed down on Monday, data on its site showed.

 The broader All Share Index closed down 0.39 percent, or 47.81 points, at 12,246; while the more liquid S&P SL20 Index closed down 0.71 percent, or 25.87 points, at 3,614.